 Toxics Link has unique expertise in the areas of hazardous, medical and municipal waste, as well as in specific issues such as the international waste trade, the emerging issues of pesticides and POPs and e-waste.
 We are based in Delhi with a Project office in Goa and we have a nationwide network of more than 5000 members.

 Ravi Agarwal is the founder-director of the environmental NGO Toxics Link, which has pioneered work on waste and chemicals for the past three decades.
-Toxics Link has played a pioneering role in issues relating to environmental health at various levels, including helping formulate policies and regulations for bio medical waste, municipal solid waste, electronic and electrical waste, hazardous waste, chemicals in products, POPS, and also to establish several best practice models on the ground.
-Agarwal is also an artist, writer, and curator.
+Toxics Link has played a pioneering role in issues relating to environmental health at various levels, including helping formulate policies and regulations for bio medical waste, municipal solid waste, electronic and electrical waste, hazardous waste, chemicals in products, and POPs; and to establish several best practice models on the ground.
+Agarwal is an artist, writer, and curator.
 He has authored and edited articles, books and journals and was awarded the UN Award for Chemical Safety (2008) and the Ashoka Fellowship (1997).
 He lives in New Delhi and is an engineer and MBA by training.

 Fred is a Brazilian artist, designer, researcher and curator.
 He holds a bachelor in Computer Science from UFMG (Federal University of Minas Gerais) and postgraduate studies in Contemporary Art at UEMG (State University of Minas Gerais / Guignard School).
 He is the catalyst of the referential Gambiologia project, which since 2008 investigates art and technology in dialogue with education and popular culture, especially around the themes of improvisation and reuse.
 His works have been shown in many countries such as USA, Austria, Colombia, Cuba, Spain, South Africa and Japan.
 He is the editor-in-chief of Facta Magazine and curated three editions of “Gambiologos” exhibitions.
 He has been the coordinator of independent education programs such as Favela Hacklab.